jaretcleveland/odin-recipes/README.md

 # odin-recipes
-In this project I will practicing the HTML knowledge that I have acquired by building a basic recipe website.
+The purpose of this project is to gain experiece using the HTML knowledge that I have acquired so far by building a basic recipe website.

-The website will consist of a main page which will have links to a few recipes.
+The website consists of a main page that links to a few different recipes.